Architecture of Individuation (AOI)

 What Physics Actually Closes established that quantum mechanics provides statistical closure with outcome-level openness: the formalism specifies probability distributions with extraordinary precision, but does not determine which specific outcome actualizes in any given measurement.
 This is a structural feature of the theory, not a gap in current knowledge.
 The Born rule predicts statistics perfectly; it does not predict individual events.

 There is a second observation, independent of quantum mechanics.
 Bertrand Russell argued in The Analysis of Matter (1927) that physics captures the relational structure of the world — how things relate, how they transform, what symmetries they respect — but is categorically silent on the intrinsic nature of what possesses that structure.
 The equations describe structure from outside.
 They do not — and by their nature cannot — capture what that structure is from inside, whether it has an interior character at all, and if so, what that character is like.
-A complete formal description of a system — every equation satisfied, every relation specified, every statistical prediction confirmed — would still be a description.
-It would capture structure; it would not capture understanding in the sense of knowing what the system is like from within.

 Call the first gap outcome-level openness: the formalism constrains but does not determine which specific events actualize.
 Call the second the description gap: formalism captures relational structure but not intrinsic character.